o-ran-sc/portal-nonrtric-controlpanel/docs/installation-guide.rst

 Abstract
 --------

-This document describes how to install the Non-RT RIC Controlpanel, its dependencies and required system resources.
+This document describes how to install the Non-RT RIC Control Panel, its dependencies and required system resources.

 This work is in progress.
-For now, it is possible to use the Non-RT RIC Controlpanel.
+For now, it is possible to use the Non-RT RIC Control Panel.

 Version history